ShenghuaCheng/high-risk-Cervical-Precancerous-Screening/README.md

 ## low resolution WSI format
 A low resolution whole slide image (LRWSI) is acquired by redundantly imaging different regions of a sample.
 Our system supports any number of images for a LRWSI.
 In demo, the raw images are 3840 * 2160 pixels (0.87 um/pixel) which will be further center-cropped to 1600 * 1600 pixels.
 Instances are redundantly cropped from it, which are 256 * 256 pixels and will be further resize to 224*224 pixels as input.
-We have provided an uncompressed sample data (WSI_DEMO), as well as two compressed files containing 20 positive and 20 negative LRWSI at [demo_data](https://huggingface.co/BruceAwake/high-risk-Cervical-Precancerous-Screening/tree/main).
+We have provided an uncompressed sample data (WSI_DEMO), as well as two compressed files containing 20 positive and 20 negative LRWSIs at [demo_data](https://huggingface.co/BruceAwake/high-risk-Cervical-Precancerous-Screening/tree/main).

 ## file